On the Radar

 -

-Not require a specific method for entities to use in estimating expected credit losses.
+Provide flexibility by not requiring entities to use a specific method in estimating expected credit losses.

 Guidance Applies to More Than Just Banks